-Let’s be real — most of us find ourselves in between a love and hate relationship when it comes to budgeting.
-Sure, we all know that it’s vital to our financial health that we create a budget and stick to it.
+Let’s be real — most of us find ourselves in a love/hate relationship with budgeting.
+Sure, we all know that it’s vital to our financial health to create a budget and stick to it.
 However, spending endless hours every month tracking where your money is going sounds about as good as tackling your giant list of chores.
-However, I’m going to urge you to consider taking another stab at budgeting, since it’s a crucial step in being able to achieve your financial goals.
+I’m going to urge you to consider taking another stab at budgeting, since it’s a crucial step in being able to achieve your financial goals.

 The number one question I get asked as a financial planner is, “how can I manage my budget in the fastest way possible?”
-The good news is that there are so many budgeting apps that you can download, and in seconds, be on your way to creating a rock-solid budget — painlessly.
+My answer is to start by downloading a good app.
+It’s a painless path to creating a rock-solid budget.

-The best financial apps are separated into two different categories depending on your goal — those that help you save money and those that help you track your spending and budget better.
-No more excuses, there’s a financial app just for you.
+The best financial apps tend to come in two categories — those that help you save money and those that help you track your spending.
+No matter your focus, there’s a financial app that will probably work for you.

 The best budgeting apps